zpapagianni/Hydrocarbons-Analysis/README.md

 Here are the different files:
 * [Hydrocarbon-Analysis-HTML-Report.Rmd](./Hydrocarbon-Analysis-HTML-Report.Rmd):The rmarkdown file that contains the detailed step of the analysis.
 * [Hydrocarbon-Analysis-HTML-Report.md](./Hydrocarbon-Analysis-HTML-Report.md): The github friendly document which contain the detailed step of the analysis,.
-* [Hydrocabon Analysis.R](./Hydrocabon Analysis.R): Contains the code that was used for the analysis.
+* [Hydrocabon-Analysis.R](./Hydrocabon-Analysis.R): Contains the code that was used for the analysis.
 * [data.csv](./data.csv): Input data.

 ## Environment